-There are five different pathways through our program:
+There are several different pathways through our program:

 Traditional Track Residents without prior residency training start

 at the PGY1 level and complete 4 years of training.